-The Ohio Health Issues Poll (OHIP) is conducted every year to learn more about the health opinions, behaviors and status of adults in Ohio.
+The Ohio Health Issues Poll is conducted every year to learn more about the health opinions, behaviors and status of adults in Ohio.
 In 2017, OHIP asked Ohio adults questions about tobacco policies.

 Raising the minimum legal age to buy tobacco products is likely to delay young adults from starting to smoke and, in the long run, reduce smoking-related health problems.1